 Dr. Deborah Josko has been the director of the medical laboratory science program at Rutgers University, School of Health Related Professions in New Jersey for the last eight years, and has been an associate professor at the university for 24 years.

 Dr. Josko earned her master of science in molecular biology from Georgian Court University and her doctorate from the University of Medicine and Dentistry of New Jersey.
 She started out in the field as a medical laboratory technician and then became a clinical microbiologist at Riverview Medical Center in New Jersey before she started her career in education.

 When the pandemic hit back in March of 2020, the next graduating class of Rutgers medical laboratory science students was in its second-to-last semester, the time in which they would normally be completing their clinical rotations before graduation.

-The ease in which the program’s students were able to secure employment speaks to the immediacy in which labs are currently hiring employees.
+The ease with which the program’s students were able to secure employment speaks to the immediacy in which labs are currently hiring employees.

 “There was a new biotech company that opened up that was doing Covid and PCR [testing].
-They hired six of my grads and they started right when they graduated.
-And they gave each of them a $25,000 sign-on bonus,” Dr. Josko said.
+They hired six of my grads, and they started right when they graduated.
+And they gave one a $25,000 sign-on bonus,” Dr. Josko said.